adempiere/adempiere-ui-gateway/.claude-memory/migration-plan.md

 ## Part 3 — Per-Service Migration (8 services total)

-### Common pattern for each service

-1. Confirm source repo name and branch in `Systemhaus-Westfalia` or `adempiere` GitHub org
-2. Fork / create the repo under `adempiere` GitHub org (if not already there)
-3. Decide target branch name and tag convention (constraint c)
-4. Push code into the new repo
-5. Adapt publishing workflow (`publish.yml` or `release.yml`) to publish Docker image to `ghcr.io/adempiere/<name>` (see Part 5)
-6. Add required org-level secrets
-7. Cut a release and verify image is accessible at `ghcr.io/adempiere/<name>`
-8. Update the corresponding image variable in `env_template.env`

 ---

 ## Part 3a — Containerized Services: openls (Already in adempiere org)